Swashbuckler film

-Swashbuckler films are a subgenre of the action film genre, often characterised by swordfighting and adventurous heroic characters, known as swashbucklers.
-Real historical events often feature prominently in the plot, morality is often clear-cut, heroic characters are clearly heroic, and even villains tend to have a code of honour.
-Often, they have a damsel in distress and a romantic element.
+A swashbuckler film is characterised by swordfighting and adventurous heroic characters, known as swashbucklers.
+While morality is typically clear-cut, heroes and villains alike often, but not always, follow a code of honor.
+Some swashbuckler films have romantic elements, most frequently a damsel in distress.
+Both real and fictional historical events often feature prominently in the plot.

 History

 Right from the advent of cinema, the silent era was packed with swashbucklers.
 The most famous of those were the films of Douglas Fairbanks, such as The Mark of Zorro (1920), which defined the genre.
 The stories came from romantic costume novels, particularly those of Alexandre Dumas and Rafael Sabatini.
-Triumphant, thrilling music was also an important part of the formula.
+Stirring music was also an important part of the formula.
 The three great cycles of swashbuckler films were the Douglas Fairbanks period from 1920 to 1929; the Errol Flynn period from 1935 to 1941; and a period in the 1950s heralded by films such as Ivanhoe (1952) and The Master of Ballantrae (1953), and the popularity of the British television series The Adventures of Robin Hood (1955–1959).
 Richard Lester's Dumas adaptations revived the genre in the 1970s.

 Swashbucklers

-The term "swashbuckler" originates from boisterous fighters who carried a sword and buckler (a buckler being a small shield).
+The term "swashbuckler" originates from boisterous fighters who carried a sword and buckler (a small shield).
 "Swashbuckler" was a putdown, used to indicate a poor swordsman who covered his lack of skill with noise, bragging, and clamour.
-Novels, and then Hollywood, altered the word's connotation to make swashbuckler mean a loudmouthed but good braggart, and the hero of the plotline.
+Novels, and then Hollywood, altered the word's connotation to make the swashbuckler the hero of the plotline.

 Jeffrey Richards describes the genre as very stylized.
 The hero is one who "maintains a decent standard of behavior, fights for King and Country, believes in truth and justice, defends the honour of lady".
-The values are those of a knight, so the setting is generally the 11th to 19th century.
+Though these can be regarded as the values of a knight, the setting may fall anywhere between the 11th and 19th centuries.

 Fencing

-Fencing was always a mainstay of this genre, and a dramatic duel was often a pivotal part of the storyline.
-Nowhere else is swordplay more apparent than in the swashbuckler film.
-Famous fencing instructors included Henry Uyttenhove, Fred Cavens, Jean Heremans, Ralph Faulkner, and Bob Anderson.
-They all had additional long careers in sport fencing.
+Fencing is an essential element of the genre, and a dramatic duel is invariably a pivotal part of the storyline.
+Famous fencing instructors came from the ranks of successful competitors, and included Henry Uyttenhove, Fred Cavens, Jean Heremans, Ralph Faulkner, and Bob Anderson.